spencertipping/ni/doc/matrix.md

-of	this	software	and	associated	documentation	files	the	Software	to	deal in	the	Software	without	restriction	including	without	limitation	the	rights to	use	copy	modify	merge	publish	distribute	sublicense	and	or	sell copies	of	the	Software	and	to	permit	persons	to	whom	the	Software	is
+of	this	software	and	associated	documentation	files	the	Software	to	deal in	the	Software	without	restriction	including	without	limitation	the	rights to	use	copy	modify	merge	publish	distribute	sublicense	and	or	sell
 ```

 A sparse matrix is represented as a series of `row col value` tuples: